THEBEST7192/BalatroBalatroBalatro/README.md

-# BalatroSide
+# Jimbo Helper

 A comprehensive companion application for the Balatro card game.

 ## Description

-BalatroSide is a web-based companion application that provides detailed information about various card types and game mechanics in the Balatro card game.
+Jimbo Helper is a web-based companion application that provides detailed information about various card types and game mechanics in the Balatro card game.
 The application includes data for:
 - Jokers
 - Tarot Cards
 - Planet Cards